A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 • Interviews with CEO/managing director

-• Interviews with SPM champion / committee
+• Interviews with SEPM champion / committee

-• Interviews with internal audit/risk management
+• Interviews with internal audit and risk management/internal control

 Evidence to provide